Men’s hormonal imbalance survival guide

 The only way to know for sure if you are deficient in any of these hormones is to make an appointment with your doctor for a blood test to check all your levels.
 Certain symptoms may shed a clue that you have low hormones, but in order to come up with the best treatment plan, your doctor will need hard numbers.

-As for hormone replacement, I am a strong proponent of bioidentical (plant-based) hormones.
+As for hormone replacement, we are strong proponents of bioidentical (plant-based) hormones.
 They are better matches for your own natural hormones than synthetic, pharmaceutical options.
 Plus, they can be compounded to create a custom blend, based on your individual needs.
 You’ll need to take your prescription to a compounding pharmacy.
 Your local CVS or Walgreen’s won’t be able to fill these scripts.
 However, it is well worth the effort, because the end result is a real fix, tailored to your exact and unique hormonal needs.